CSDSkilling/iengage/project-files/case-study/Data and AI/RAG Escape Room.md

     </div>
     <div id="puzzle3" class="puzzle">

-        <h3>3.
-How Which of the following is a key benefit of fine-tuning a model compared to using RAG?</h3>
+        <h3>3.How Which of the following is a key benefit of fine-tuning a model compared to using RAG?</h3>

         <label><input type="radio" name="answer3" value="a"> A) Fine-tuning is less costly and time-intensive</label><br>
         <label><input type="radio" name="answer3" value="b"> B) Fine-tuning allows for customization on examples larger than can fit in a prompt</label><br>